Energy Conservation Project Descriptions

 Stark Campus-Wide Energy Conservation Project

-In June, The Brewer-Garrett Company completed the installation and retro-commissioning phase of this first Energy Conservation Performance Contracting project undertaken by Kent State (six major buildings totaling 340,000 SF).
+In June 2012, The Brewer-Garrett Company completed the installation and retro-commissioning phase of this first Energy Conservation Performance Contracting project undertaken by Kent State (six major buildings totaling 340,000 SF).
 Central chiller plant optimization, along with some air handler component replacements and retro-commissioning affected every major building.
 Indoor fluorescent lighting retrofits to highly efficient, long-life components occurred at every building along with installation of occupancy sensors.
 Select building envelope repairs, installation of select high velocity hand dryers, existing equipment commissioning, overall exhaust demand controls, air handler outdoor air controls and vending machine optimization controls, along with other control strategies round out the balance of energy conservation measures for the overall utility cost and consumption reductions.
 The project is utilizing provisions under House Bill 7 for payback of project cost with guaranteed energy savings over a maximum 10-year time period.
 Low interest funding was acquired through the Ohio Air Quality Development Authority and tax exempt bonds were secured.
 Stark will surpass the 20% House Bill 251 energy use reduction goal by saving 37% in energy with 37% greenhouse gas emission reduction.
 Project construction installation cost was $1,344,000, resulting in approximately $180,000 total annual guaranteed utility cost savings.
 The energy auditing and verification phase of the project began after final acceptance of the installation phase and continues through the 10-year contract period.
 For the July 2011 utility billing, one year of utility data was available for measurement and verification purposes.
 After weather-related adjustments and calculations, the project is performing as expected with energy and cost reductions.
 During the installation period, Stark received over 29% savings on its electricity costs at the project contract rate (36% at the current electricity cost rate).
-By comparing current utility bills with those from last year, the effect of chiller optimizations should be apparent and should show significant energy savings; submittal of final reports from the energy service company are forthcoming.

 Summit Street Power Plant Cooling Towers Upgrades, Phase 2